Der Vampyr at Läckö castle, 2018

 Staffan Liljas in the role of the American Consul of Nagasaki acts as a comunications link between the couple.
 The soloists diction is good overall, but Staffan Liljas does not allow you to miss a single consonant.

-Of all the Skånska Operan productions I have seen, and there are many, I think this “Madama Butterfly” is the one which has made the deepest impression on me.
+Of all the Skånska Operan productions I have seen, and there are many, I think this “Madama Butterfly” is the one that has made the deepest impression on me.

 Lars-Erik Larsson in Skånska Dagbladet writes in “A Butterfly with many qualities”: